ChristopherGLewis/ZertoModule/README.md

     Import-Module ZertoModule

-Set the following Env vars to avoid having to pass them to each command:

-    PS C:\Scripts\Zerto> Set-Item ENV:ZertoServer "il1zerto.test.com"
-    PS C:\Scripts\Zerto> Set-Item ENV:ZertoPort "9669"

 ### Authentication
 Zerto's REST API uses a Zerto session header for the REST calls.
+Connect to the ZertoZVM using:

+    Connect-ZertoZVM -ZertoServer "il1zerto.test.com"  -ZertoUser Test\Account

+This sets the following Env vars to avoid having to pass them to each command:

+    ENV:ZertoServer "il1zerto.test.com"
+    ENV:ZertoPort "9669"
+    ENV:ZertoToken {"x-zerto-session":"52a723dd-c288-afbd-b6eb-1e8d299e0c40"}

-You can establish a session with either:
+You can also connect directly to a Zerto ZVM using `Get-ZertoAuthToken`:

     PS C:\Scripts\Zerto> $ztoken = Get-ZertoAuthToken
-Or

-    # Auth with User Name
-    PS C:\Scripts\Zerto> Set-ZertoAuthToken -ZertoUser Test\Account

-    PS C:\Scripts\Zerto> $Env:ZertoToken
-    {"x-zerto-session":"527ffdec-4cb0-eb4c-2067-5488cba47134"}

-Both will prompt for a UserName/password.
+This will prompt for a UserName/password.

-If you use Get-ZertoAuthToken, you will need to pass the returned variable to each call:
+If you use `Get-ZertoAuthToken`, you will need to pass the returned variable to each call:

-    Get-ZertoLocalSite -ZertoToken $ztoken
+    Get-ZertoLocalSite -ZertoServer "nc1zerto.test.com" -ZertoPort 9669  -ZertoToken $ztoken

+This is useful if you are connecting to multiple ZVMs.

 ### Basic usage
-Once you've authenticated, any call can be made using the ENV vars.
+Once you've used `Connect-ZertoZVM`, any call can be made without specifying the credentials.

     PS C:\Scripts\Zerto> Get-ZertoLocalSite

     ContactEmail               : noc@test.com
     ContactName                : NOC
     ContactPhone               : 847-555-1212
-    IpAddress                  : 10.77.199.10
+    IpAddress                  : 10.75.0.10
     IsReplicationToSelfEnabled : True
-    Link                       : @{href=https://10.77.199.10:9669/v1/localsite; identifier=d492497e-6793-4ec8-b44b-f60a43aef445; rel=; type=LocalSiteApi}
+    Link                       : @{href=https://10.75.0.10:9669/v1/localsite; identifier=d492497e-6793-4ec8-b44b-f60a43aef445; rel=; type=LocalSiteApi}
     Location                   : Chicago, IL
     SiteIdentifier             : d492497e-6793-4ec8-b44b-f60a43aef445
     SiteName                   : Zerto-IL1
     SiteType                   : VCenter
     UtcOffsetInMinutes         : -360
+    Version                    : 5.0.02

+You can also specify authentication parameters in your calls:

+    PS C:\Scripts\Zerto> Get-ZertoLocalSite -ZertoServer "nc1zerto.test.com" -ZertoPort 9669 -ZertoToken (Get-ZertoAuthToken -ZertoServer "nc1zerto.test.com" -ZertoPort 9669 -ZertoUser 'Test\Account')

+    ContactEmail               : noc@test.com
+    ContactName                : NOC
+    ContactPhone               : 847-555-1212
+    IpAddress                  : 10.76.0.10
+    IsReplicationToSelfEnabled : True
+    Link                       : @{href=https://10.76.0.10:9669/v1/localsite; identifier=258fcb39-d6a3-4547-8797-3605da6d372b; rel=; type=LocalSiteApi}
+    Location                   : Charlotte, NC
+    SiteIdentifier             : 258fcb39-d6a3-4547-8797-3605da6d372b
+    SiteName                   : Zerto-NC1
+    SiteType                   : VCenter
+    UtcOffsetInMinutes         : -240
-    Version                    : 5.0.0
+    Version                    : 5.0.12

 ### Expired Sessions
 Zerto Authentication sessions expire after 30 minutes of no usage.
 The error you will see if you try to use an expired session looks like this:

     PS C:\Scripts\Zerto> Get-ZertoLocalSite
-    Exception occured in API : Invalid session
+    Exception occurred in API : Invalid session
     At C:\Scripts\Zerto\ZertoModule\ZertoModule.psm1:871 char:21
     +                     throw $obj.Message
     +                     ~~~~~~~~~~~~~~~~~~
         + CategoryInfo          : OperationStopped: (Exception occur...Invalid session:String) [], RuntimeException
-        + FullyQualifiedErrorId : Exception occured in API : Invalid session
+        + FullyQualifiedErrorId : Exception occurred in API : Invalid session

 ## Supported Zerto Versions

 Currently this module support Zerto Virtual Replication 4.5 and 5.0

 ## Release Notes
+**1.0.1** - Added Connect-ZertoZVM and Disconnect-ZertoZVM.

 **1.0.0** - Updated Get/Gets commands.
 For example Get-ZertoVPGs and Get-ZertoVPG have been combined into Get-ZertoVPG with an ID parameter set.